Kripank/first-week-task-VaultofCodes-internship/README.md

 #first-week-task-VaultofCodes-internship
-I have successfully completed the first week of my java programming internship with ValtOfCodes.
+Unraveling the Mysteries of Code Errors: Navigating the challenges of debugging in OOP, Exception Handling, and Arrays I have successfully completed the first week of my java programming internship with ValtOfCodes.
 During this week, I learned how to debug java codes that involve object-oriented programming, arrays, and exception handling.
 I used various tools and techniques such as